Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 - `richtexteditor/`: An integrated external rich text editor library folder to provide rich text composing capabilities.
 - `icons/`: Folder containing icons used throughout the app, sourced from Icons8.

+The development workflow followed an iterative approach with frequent testing and UI refinements to ensure responsiveness and usability across devices.

+### Tools and Technologies Used

+- **Languages**: HTML5, CSS3, JavaScript (ES6+)
+- **Libraries**: Rich Text Editor (open-source), Icons8 icons, Google Fonts
+- **Development Environment**: Visual Studio Code, modern web browsers (Chrome and Firefox)

+---

-### UI Features and Functionality
+## UI Features and Functionality

-The app implements a variety of user interface features to enhance usability:
+The app implements a variety of user interface features to enhance usability and user experience:

 - **Sidebar Menu**: A collapsible sidebar menu for navigation between inbox, sent, drafts, spam, settings, and profile management.
+The menu supports smooth animations and state persistence.
-- **Theme Switching**: Support for light and dark modes with a toggle switch, persisting user preference using localStorage.
+- **Theme Switching**: Support for light and dark modes with a toggle switch, persisting user preference using `localStorage`.
+The dark mode styles are applied consistently across all pages.
 - **Email Management**: Users can view emails categorized by status (Inbox, Sent, Drafts, Spam), compose new emails using a rich text editor, save drafts, mark emails as spam, and delete emails.
+Email counts update dynamically.
-- **Search and Filter**: Advanced search and filtering capabilities to quickly find emails.
+- **Search and Filter**: Advanced search and filtering capabilities allow users to quickly find emails by sender, subject, or content keywords.
+The search is case-insensitive and updates results in real-time.
-- **Responsive Design**: The app layout adapts to different screen sizes, including mobile devices, with appropriate UI adjustments.
+- **Responsive Design**: The app layout adapts to different screen sizes, including mobile devices, with appropriate UI adjustments using CSS media queries.
-- **Profile and Status Management**: Users can manage their profile information and set custom email statuses.
+- **Profile and Status Management**: Users can manage their profile information and set custom email statuses, which are reflected in the UI.

+---

-### Data Handling
+## Data Handling and State Management

 Emails are fetched from the local `emails.json` file and dynamically rendered into the UI.
-The app uses JavaScript functions to create email elements, display full email content, and update email counts in real-time.
-Email sending, saving drafts, and marking spam are handled entirely on the client side for demonstration purposes.
+The app uses JavaScript functions to:

+- Create and insert email elements into the DOM.
+- Display full email content on selection.
+- Update email counts and statuses in real-time.
+- Handle email actions such as sending, saving drafts, marking spam, and deleting.

+Since the app uses a static JSON file as a mock data source without backend integration, all changes are stored in memory and lost on page reload.
+This limitation is documented for users, and future plans include integrating persistent storage or backend services.

+---

-### Integration of External Libraries
+## Integration of External Libraries

-A key feature of the app is the integration of a rich text editor library located in the `richtexteditor/` folder.
-This library provides a comprehensive toolbar and editing capabilities for composing formatted emails.
-The app also uses icons from Icons8 and Google Fonts for consistent typography and visual appeal.
+- **Rich Text Editor**: The app integrates the open-source [Rich Text Editor](https://www.richtexteditor.com/) library, providing advanced email composing features with formatting options, toolbar plugins, and multi-language support.
+The editor is customized to fit the app's UI and functionality requirements.
+- **Icons8**: Icons used throughout the app are sourced from [Icons8](https://icons8.com/), offering a wide range of high-quality icons for UI elements such as buttons, menus, and notifications.
+- **Google Fonts**: The app uses Google Fonts for consistent and attractive typography, including fonts like Cascadia Mono, Onest, and Roboto.

 ---